lblod/vendor-data-distribution-service/README.md

 * `ERROR_BASE`: <em>(optional, URI, default:
   "http://data.lblod.info/errors/")</em> base for the URI of created errors.

+## Manually start batch processing

+You can manually start the batch processing by calling the following endpoint.
+This should normally not be necessary, because this is done during the cleanup CRON job, and even that cleanup job should be redundant.

+### POST `/process-temp`

+**Returns** `200` immediately, after which the processing will start.

 ## Healing

 <strong>This healing implementation is somewhat crude.
 Keep an eye on the logs